 - The teachers and prefects in Bully turn into this if they see you truanting or breaking curfew.

 - Ex-Green Beret Principal Skinner of The Simpsons is our Trope Namer.
-In episode "The Boy Who Knew Too Much" he tracked Bart across Springfield (even climbing a cliff and walking through a river after Bart cut the rope bridge over it) to get Bart back to class.
+In episode "The Boy Who Knew Too Much" he tracked Bart across Springfield (even climbing a cliff and walking straight through a river after Bart cut the rope bridge over it) to get him back to class.
 Bart, upon seeing this, gives us the Buffy Speak Trope Namer line.
 (The joke being that he was set up to say "Invincible Principal.")

 - In some of the older Disney cartoons, Donald Duck was often seen playing an implacable truant officer trying to get his nephews to school (sort of ironic considering Donald himself had a truancy problem in an earlier short, and had to have his good angel literally boot him in the butt to be well behaved).

-- Once he finally took his nephews to school, he learned the school was closed for the summer holidays.
+- Once he finally managed to get his nephews to school, but it turned out to be closed for the summer holidays.

-- Truant Officer Shallowgrave goes to whatever length to ensure kids go to school.
+- The Fairly OddParents!: Truant Officer Shallowgrave goes to whatever length to ensure kids go to school.
 But the principal has to pay extra to bring them back alive.
 Shallowgrave appeared in two episodes so far.
 In the first, he spent most of it chasing Timmy Turner, only to learn Timmy was with Adam West and that Timmy's parents don't mind it.
 In the second episode, it was revealed the incident cost Shallowgrave his job as a truant officer and he became a drill sergeant at F.U.N.
 (For Unruly Ne'er-do-well) Academy.

-- In the non-silent era of Pink Panther, there was a story where Pink was a teacher and the Principal ordered him to make a troublemaker interested in school.
+- In the non-silent era of The Pink Panther, there was a story where Pink was a teacher and the Principal ordered him to make a troublemaker interested in school.
 Pink took the boy to a park and the Principal followed them to get proof to convince his superior to fire Pink.
 In the end, not only an accident destroyed his proof but his superior, who was the boy's grandmother, fired him.